Barnwell: The 233 players who could win NFL MVP in 2019

 Candidates (6): Andy Dalton, Ryan Fitzpatrick, Joe Flacco, Case Keenum, Eli Manning, Colt McCoy

 My favorite from this group: Dalton (250-1).
 All of these guys are extreme long shots, of course.
-I'd say Dalton because the Bengals offense was averaging 27.7 points per game during the first half of the season before Dalton and A.J.
+I'd say Dalton because the Bengals' offense was averaging 27.7 points per game during the first half of the season before Dalton and A.J.
 Green went down injured.
 That would have been the fourth-highest average in football if Cincinnati had been able to keep it up.
 The Bengals also might be more competitive than people think in a division in which the Ravens and Steelers lost talent, and the Browns, who admittedly added talent, were still only 7-8-1 a year ago.

 My least favorite from this group: McCoy (3,000-1).
 Several of these veterans are likely to lose their jobs as the season goes on, but it's unclear whether McCoy will even be on Washington's opening-day roster.